Pushpa2-ai/smart-waste-tracker/README.md

 Accepts a list of sectors and truck ID

-Simulates AI-based optimized route generation
+Uses heuristic-based optimization algorithms to simulate intelligent route planning and measure efficiency gains

 Calculates time saved and efficiency gain

 ⏱️ Punctual Disposal Prediction

-Uses AI logic to predict delays in garbage collection
+Uses probabilistic scoring and rule-based prediction logic to estimate delays in garbage collection

 Displays confidence score for predictions